| Font Size |

 Only written Complaints filed using the Complaint form, as found in the Related Download section, will be accepted.

 The Complaint must provide the name of the DR service provider who is the object of the Complaint, together with the relevant dates and information about the dispute resolution process at the origin of the Complaint.
-The Complaint must also make specific allegations and provide any information available in support of the allegations so that they can be fully investigated.
+The Complaint must also make specific reference to the provision(s) of the Code of Conduct for SDRCC Mediators and Arbitrators which are alleged to have been breached by the DR service provider.
+The Complainant must also provide any information available in support of the allegations so that they can be fully investigated.

 The Complaint form must be signed by the Complainant and sent to the Executive Director of the SDRCC.